allpix-squared/allpix-squared/src/modules/PixESLWriter/README.md

 * `file_name`: Name of the output file.
 The file will automatically placed in a subdirectory for this detector and appended with the `.apx` file extension.
-* `BX_period` : Bunch cross period.
+* `BX_period` : Optional, bunch cross period.
 Cyclic duration to reproduce ina simple way a bunch cross behavior.
-* `mean_hit_rate` : Mean hit rate, used to calculate the timestamps of the events for the `warm_up_duration` and in the BX cycles after the end of the `peak_duration` before starting a new cycle.
-No default value.
+* `mean_hit_rate` : Mean hit rate, used to calculate the timestamps.
-* `peak_hit_rate` : Optional, this value is used to create timestamps with a different hit rate in a defined duration `peak_duration`, no default value.
-* `peak_duration` : Optional, to define the duration of the `peak_hit_rate`, no default value.
-* `warm_up_duration` : Optional, duration before starting the BX cycles.
-The hit rate for this duration is set to the `mean_hit_rate`.

 ## Usage